-"Relief measures provided by various countries to mitigate the daunting impact of pandemic COVID-19 on economy, trade and industry" is prepared by PHD Research Bureau, PHD Chamber of Commerce and Industry.
-This research report may not be reproduced, wholly or partly in any material form, or modified, without prior approval from PHD Chamber of Commerce and Industry.
+"Trade and Investment Facilitation Services Newsletter" is prepared by PHD Research Bureau to provide a broad view of developments related to foreign trade and investments.
+This newsletter may not be reproduced, wholly or partly in any material form, or modified, without prior approval from the Chamber.

-It may please be noted that this research report is for guidance and information purposes only.
-Though due care has been taken to ensure accuracy of the information to the best of the PHD Chamber's knowledge and belief, it is strongly recommended that readers should seek specific professional advice before making any decisions.
+It may be noted that this newsletter is for information purposes only.
+Though due care has been taken to ensure accuracy of information to the best of the PHD Chamber's knowledge and belief, it is strongly recommended that readers should seek specific professional advice before taking any decisions.

-Please note that the PHD Chamber of Commerce and Industry do not take any responsibility for outcome of decisions taken as a result of relying on the content of this research report.
-PHD Chamber of Commerce and Industry shall in no way, be liable for any direct or indirect damages that may arise due to any act or omission on the part of the reader or user due to any reliance placed or guidance taken from any portion of this publication.
+Please note that the PHD Chamber of Commerce and Industry does not take any responsibility for outcome of decisions taken as a result of relying on the content of this newsletter.
+PHD Chamber of Commerce and Industry shall in no way, be liable for any direct or indirect damages that may arise due to any act or omission on the part of the Reader or User due to any reliance placed or guidance taken from any portion of this newsletter.

+Copyright 2020

-Copyright 2020 PHD Chamber of Commerce and Industry ISBN No. ALL RIGHTS RESERVED.
+PHD Chamber of Commerce and Industry

+ALL RIGHTS RESERVED.

-No part of this publication including the cover, shall be reproduced, stored in a retrieval system, or transmitted by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of, and acknowledgement of the publisher (PHD Chamber of Commerce and Industry).
+No part of this publication including the cover, shall be reproduced, stored in a retrieval system, or transmitted by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior written permission of, and acknowledgement of the publisher (PHD Chamber of Commerce and Industry).